Limitations

 It is not audited

-None of the Sandbox code is audited.
+None of the Aztec stack is audited.
 It's being iterated-on every day.
 It will not be audited for quite some time.

 What are the consequences?

-The way in which keypairs and addresses are currently derived and implemented (inside the Sandbox) is greatly over-simplified, relative to future plans.
+The way in which keypairs and addresses are derived is still being iterated on as we receive feedback.

 What are the consequences?